firedrakeproject/firedrake/docs/source/extruded-meshes.rst

 .. figure:: images/rt_quad_post.svg
   :align: center

-  The RT quadrilateral element, requiring the use of HDiv
+  The RT quadrilateral element, requiring the use of :py:class:`~ufl.finiteelement.hdivcurl.HDiv`

-Another reason to use the operator is when expanding a vector into a higher dimensional space.
+Another reason to use these operators is when expanding a vector into a higher dimensional space.
 Consider the lowest-order Nedelec element of the 2nd kind on a triangle:

 .. code-block:: python